 - Acute, chronic or terminal illness

-- The trauma of cruelty, abuse, torture and other forms of violence
+- Trauma as a result of cruelty, abuse, torture and other forms of violence

 - The recognition of complex (or chronic) medical diagnoses